 Planning months ahead of the ACT or SAT test date can offer some real benefits for your studying habits.
 You can chart out what to study and how often to take the practice exams, allowing you plenty of time to figure out what subjects or areas you need to improve on.

 Consider creating a calendar of subjects and areas to tackle once you know the test date of your SAT or ACT exam.
 Also, include the dates you want to take the practice tests.

 Take Plenty of Breaks

-Studying non stop, every evening, every day has never helped anyone.
+Studying nonstop, every evening, every day has never helped anyone.
 Cramming is never the answer and this is also the case for studying.
-Studying too hard and too much can easily lead to a burn out and leave your mind frazzled on the test date.
-You’ll want to take breaks away from the studying and focus on the rest of your life, fun, and school work.
+Studying too hard and too much can easily lead to burnout and leave your mind frazzled on the test date.
+You’ll want to take breaks away from studying and focus on the rest of your life, fun, and school work.

 When you create your study calendar, make sure to account for breaks as well as entire days off.
 Consider planning other fun activities for these days.